There are a number of reasons why a dentist may recommend having a tooth removed:

 When a tooth doesn't push through the gum properly because of overcrowding, it's known as ‘impaction'.
 A tooth can be fully impacted (completely covered by gum) or partially impacted (only part of it has emerged).

-If a wisdom tooth is pushing up against the tooth next to it, this can cause pain and may ultimately damage the healthy tooth.
-In this case, it’s probably best to have the third molar removed.
+You're likely to experience wisdom tooth pain if one is pushing up against the tooth next to it, and this may ultimately damage the healthy tooth.
+In this case, it's probably best to have a wisdom tooth extraction.

-Another common reason for wisdom tooth removal is decay.
-Because these teeth are so far back in our mouths, they’re often very difficult to clean.
+Another common reason for third molar tooth extraction is decay.
+Because these teeth are so far back in our mouths, they're often very difficult to clean.
 This means they are more susceptible to tooth decay.
-Even if the decay isn’t causing any pain, it can eventually spread to the adjacent tooth if the wisdom tooth remains in place.
+Even if the decay isn't causing any pain, it can eventually spread to the adjacent tooth if the wisdom tooth remains in place.

 Not everyone has a full set of four wisdom teeth – and some fortunate people have none at all.
 But if you do have one or more of your third molars, the chances of complications at some point in your life are fairly high.

-Upper wisdom teeth can be easier to extract than lower ones because their roots are often fused together, creating a smaller surface area and smoother shape.
+Upper wisdom tooth extraction can be easier than with lower ones because upper roots are often fused together, creating a smaller surface area and smoother shape.
 However, upper wisdom teeth usually have three roots compared to just two in lower wisdom teeth.

 Periodontitis, a severe form of gum disease, may cause teeth to become loose.
 This is because the disease erodes the tissue and bone surrounding the tooth root, which are responsible for holding the tooth securely in place.

 If the condition has not progressed too far, it may be possible to treat it and save the tooth.
-In more advanced cases, extraction may be the only option.
+In more advanced cases, extraction may be the only option for a loose tooth.